-- This clause presents examples of the way an RDE Device can link Redfish Resource PDRs together to present its data for management. - The example in Figure 2 models a simple rack-mounted server with local RAID storage.
+The example in Figure 2 models a simple rack-mounted server with local RAID storage.
 In this example, we see a Redfish Resource PDR offering an instance of the standard Redfish Storage resource, with ResourceID 123.
-This PDR has ContainingResourceID (abbreviated ContainingRID in the figure) set to EXTERNAL as the RDE Device should be subordinate to the Storage Collection under ComputerSystem. - NOTE It is up to the MC to make final determinations as to where resources should be added within the Redfish hierarchy.
-While general guidance may be found in clause 14.2.6, the technique by which MCs may ultimately make such decisions is out of scope for this specification. - The StorageController has two Redfish Resource PDRs that list it as their container: one that offers data in the VolumeCollection resource and one that offer data for four Disk resources.
-Finally, the PDR that offers VolumeCollection resource is marked as the container for a Redfish Resource PDR that offers data for the Volume resource. - 858 The connections discussed so far are all direct parent linkages in the Redfish Resource PDRs because 859 the links they represent are the direct subordinate resource links from the standard Redfish storage 860 model.
-However, the Redfish storage model also includes notations that drives are related to (contained 861 within) a volume and that drives are related to (present inside) a chassis.
-These resource relations can be 862 modeled using Redfish Entity Association PDRs if the MC is managing the links.
-Alternatively, they can 863 be implicitly managed by the RDE Device.
-In this case, the RDE Device will expose the links itself by 864 filling in a Links section of the relevant resource data with references to the linked resources.
-While the 865 RDE Device could in theory provide a Redfish Entity Association PDR for this case, it serves no purpose 866 for the MC. - In general, a Redfish Entity association PDR should be used when a resource is subordinate to another resource within the RDE Device but must also be linked to from another resource external to the RDE Device. - In the example in Figure 2, the relation between the drives and the outside Chassis resource is promulgated with a Redfish Entity Association PDR.
-This PDR lists the four drives as the four ContainingResourceIDs for the association, marking them to be contained within the chassis.
-The ContainingResourceID for this relation contains the value EXTERNAL, to show that the drives are visible outside the resource hierarchy maintained by the RDE Device.
-By contrast, the linkage between the drives and the Volume resource is implicitly maintained by the RDE Device.
-This is shown in the figure via the dashed arrows. - Finally, each of the drives supports a Sanitize operation.
-This is shown by instantiating a Redfish Action PDR naming the Sanitize action and linking it to each of the drives. - As an alternative to the PDR layout of Figure 2, in Figure 3, the RDE Device exposes its own chassis resource (labeled as Resource ID 890) rather than having the drives be part of an external chassis.
-The PDR for this chassis resource shows ContainingResourceID EXTERNAL to demonstrate that it belongs in the system chassis collection resource.
-With this modification, the links between the chassis resource and the drives can be managed internally by the RDE Device and hence no Redfish Entity Association PDR is
+This PDR has ContainingResourceID (abbreviated ContainingRID in the figure) set to EXTERNAL as the RDE Device should be subordinate to the Storage Collection under ComputerSystem.

+- NOTE NOTE It is up to the MC to make final determinations as to where resources should be added within the Redfish hierarchy.
+While general guidance may be found in clause 14.2.6, the technique by which MCs may ultimately make such decisions is out of scope for this specification. - 912 The StorageController has two Redfish Resource PDRs that list it as their container: one that offers data - in the VolumeCollection resource and one that offer data for four Disk resources.
+Finally, the PDR that offers VolumeCollection resource is marked as the container for a Redfish Resource PDR that offers data - 915 for the Volume resource. - 916 The connections discussed so far are all direct parent linkages in the Redfish Resource PDRs because - 917 the links they represent are the direct subordinate resource links from the standard Redfish storage - 918 model.
+However, the Redfish storage model also includes notations that drives are related to (contained - within) a volume and that drives are related to (present inside) a chassis.
+These resource relations can be - 920 modeled using Redfish Entity Association PDRs if the MC is managing the links.
+Alternatively, they can

-884 necessary.
+- be implicitly managed by the RDE Device.
+In this case, the RDE Device will expose the links itself by - filling in a Links section of the relevant resource data with references to the linked resources.
+While the RDE Device could in theory provide a Redfish Entity Association PDR for this case, it serves no purpose - 924 for the MC.

+In general, a Redfish Entity association PDR should be used when a resource is subordinate to another resource within the RDE Device but must also be linked to from another resource external to the RDE Device.

+928 In the example in Figure 2, the relation between the drives and the outside Chassis resource is promulgated with a Redfish Entity Association PDR.
+This PDR lists the four drives as the four

+930 ContainingResourceIDs for the association, marking them to be contained within the chassis.
+The

+931 ContainingResourceID for this relation contains the value EXTERNAL, to show that the drives are visible 932 outside the resource hierarchy maintained by the RDE Device.
+By contrast, the linkage between the

+- 933 drives and the Volume resource is implicitly maintained by the RDE Device.
+By contrast, the initiage between the - 934 the dashed arrows.

+Finally, each of the drives supports a Sanitize operation.
+This is shown by instantiating a Redfish Action PDR naming the Sanitize action and linking it to each of the drives.

+As an alternative to the PDR layout of Figure 2, in

+938 Figure 3, the RDE Device exposes its own chassis resource (labeled as Resource ID 890) rather than having the drives be part of an external chassis.
+The PDR for this chassis resource shows

+940 ContainingResourceID EXTERNAL to demonstrate that it belongs in the system chassis collection

+941 resource.
+With this modification, the links between the chassis resource and the drives can be managed

+942 internally by the RDE Device and hence no Redfish Entity Association PDR is necessary.